camunda/blog.camunda.org/content/post/2019/05/camunda-optimize-25-alpha2-released.md

 For more details regarding Multi-Tenancy we added a section in our [Technical Guide](https://docs.camunda.org/optimize/technical-guide/setup/multi-tenancy/).

-# Flow Node Enhancements
+# Flow Node + User Task Report Enhancements

 Being able to analyze Flow Node information efficiently helps identifying bottlenecks and continuously speeding up process execution.
 Therefore, we are happy to add more support for Flow Node and User Task analysis with this release.

-## Show / Hide Flow Node Configuration
+## Show / Hide Flow Nodes

 When looking at Flow Nodes and User Tasks per default you will see all Flow Nodes and User Tasks.
 Especially working with larger or more complex processes requires to focus on relevant information.
 With this release we added the possibility to hide certain flow nodes that are not relevant for your analysis.